mattmakai/mattmakai.com/source/content/pages/talks.rst

 with case studies for how other organizations cut their production deployment times down from months to every hour.

-Upcoming talk will be given at
-`QCon NYC <https://qconnewyork.com/users/matt-makai>`_ on June 12.
+Talk given at `QCon NYC <https://qconnewyork.com/users/matt-makai>`_ on June 12 in Brooklyn, NY.

 ----